The exponent of the floating-point value.

 // Double.radix == 2

-property has the following edge cases:
+The exponent property has the following edge cases:

 If

-is +/-infinity or NaN, thenx
+xis +/-infinity or NaN, thenxis.exponent Int.max

-operation defined by the IEEE 754 specification.
+This property implements the log operation defined by the IEEE 754 specification.